UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 distribute copies of the copyrighted work to the public;

 Neither the medium (e.g., paper, digital or analog recording, etc.) nor the delivery mechanism (e.g., over the Internet at a distance, classroom face-to-face, etc.) are relevant in determining ownership rights.
+Copyright protection exists in original works fixed in any tangible medium.
 The owner of the copyright determines whether to register the copyright and enforce ownership rights.

 In the absence of separate written agreements, multiple factors interact to determine ownership of the work, including affiliation of the creator, nature of the work, and extent that university resources were used in creating the work.
-See Copyright Ownership Decision Table for a decision table, which illustrates how these factors interact in determining ownership.
+See Copyright Ownership Decision Table for a decision table that illustrates how these factors interact in determining ownership.

 Consistent with academic tradition, Texas State grants to its faculty and staff the copyright ownership of works they create within the scope of their employment in fulfillment of their teaching and scholarly responsibilities.
 Texas State retains a non-exclusive, non-transferable, perpetual, and royalty-free license to make educational uses of such works.